Aiman-G/OnScreenTimer/README.md

 This is a smiple timer I built in Visual Basic.
 I love to use it with my presentations, I change the form background to have go along with the prsentation desing.

-Have any question send it to : Aymen.omg@gmail.com